tmellan/CompressedSensingJuliaV1/README.md

 [![Documentation Status](https://readthedocs.org/projects/compressedsensing/badge/?version=latest)](https://readthedocs.org/projects/compressedsensing/?badge=latest)

-*The original original package is dahlend is not working due to changes in Julia.
+*The original package by dahlend appears not to be working with current Julia due to deprecated or modified features.
 I'll try to update for Julia v1.1  compatibility in this fork.*

 This package contains several useful algorithms for compressed sensing, multiple measurement vectors, and sparse blind source separation.